soukoku/ntwain/README.md

 * Image memory transfer (DAT_IMAGEMEMXFER).
 * Audio native transfer (probably never will).
-* Utility for reading out of extended image info (TW_EXTIMAGEINFO).

 As with previous versions, only Windows has been tested on and thus supported really.
 Other changes include